How to avoid PMI without 20% down

 When I sell, Unison will take 35% of the appreciation, but I get to hang on to the rest as normal.
 There is one downside: if the home goes down in value and I sell, then I would have to shoulder most of the losses.
 Here's more detail on how this works:

-Avoiding PMI with a primary mortgage and an alternative loan
+Ways to avoid PMI: Use a primary mortgage and an alternative loan

 If you can afford the monthly payments that PMI would bring, but you don't want to throw the money down the drain, then a second mortgage or loan would help to get around it.
 The concept is fairly simple: if you can borrow enough money to ensure that your down payment is over 20%, then you won't have to worry about PMI.